 Meet the Team

 Link Sensory is an Australian supplier of Sensory and Interactive Technologies.
-We are proud to be the Australian resellers for leading international sensory technology suppliers including Sensory Guru, BJ Live! and Rompa®.
-Due to our partnership with Sensory Guru in the UK, Link Sensory is the Australian supplier of the hugely popular Mobile Magic Carpet and Magic Mirror systems.
+We are proud to be the Australian resellers for leading international sensory technology suppliers including BJ Live! and Sensory Guru.
+Due to our partnership with Sensory Guru in the UK, Link Sensory is the Australian supplier of the hugely popular Magic Carpet and Magic Mirror systems.
 We are also proud to be Australian suppliers of the SHX system by BJ Live! in Spain – the most advanced system for immersive multisensory rooms available.
-Thanks to our partnership with Rompa® we are the only supplier of multisensory products in Australia to be part of the Worldwide Snoezelen® Foundation, and able to supply genuine Snoezelen® products.

 Link Sensory is the dedicated website for Link Assistive’s multisensory products and services.
 Head over to the Link Assistive page to view our range of Eye Gaze devices, Augmentative and Alternative Communication (AAC) devices and software, computer access products, products for Special Education and mounting equipment.